homing1923/centralite_elegance/README.md

 centralite_desc.yaml should look like this:

-  """ NOTE THAT Scenes do not have a friendly_name.
+  """ NOTE THAT Scenes do not support friendly_name.
 Their name is their only identifier """
 ```
   switch.sw044:
     friendly_name: "Office ALL On Switch"